Liga Nacional de Futsal: Prize money

-In 2007 the total prize money was R$ 75,000.00.
-The winner, besides being awarded R$ 50,000.00 (the runner-up was awarded R$ 25,000.00), won a scudetto, created by the CBFS and represented Brazil in two international competitions (South American Club Futsal Championship and Intercontinental Futsal Cup).
-The competition organizers also reserved R$ 1,237 million to cover expenses such as transportation, accommodation, food provision and referee taxes for the clubs which participated at least two times in the competition.
+In 2007 the total prize money was R$75,000.00.
+The winner, besides being awarded R$50,000.00 (the runner-up was awarded R$25,000.00), won a scudetto, created by the CBFS and represented Brazil in two international competitions (South American Club Futsal Championship and Intercontinental Futsal Cup).
+The competition organizers also reserved R$1,237 million to cover expenses such as transportation, accommodation, food provision and referee taxes for the clubs which participated at least two times in the competition.

 Clubs

-The following 22 clubs are competing in the Liga Futsal during the 2022 season.
+The following 24 clubs are competing in the Liga Nacional de Futsal during the 2023 season.